-Fill cracks and gaps: If the water comes in through cracks or gaps, fill them with sealant and make sure they’re sealed off so there are no more openings on any surface that water can get through.
+Fill cracks and gaps: If the water comes in through cracks or gaps, fill them with sealant.
+Make sure you seal them properly so that there are no more openings on any surface that water can get through.

 Apply A masonry: Paint them with a waterproof masonry coating to seal off any surface that water could seep in on.
 This will protect your home and keep it dry.

 Repair or Upgrade gutters or downspouts: To ensure moisture doesn’t come into your house, make sure you take care of some other details like repairing or upgrading gutters and downspouts.
-Water can also come in through a leaky roof, so make sure that’s taken care of too.
+Water can also come in through a leaky roof, so take care it too.

 Things Not To Do

 Never Start Waterproofing When Water Is Still In The Basement: Waterproofing your basement walls while water is still in the area will make it challenging to deal with.
 Water can seep into cracks and gaps, so it’s better not to start waterproofing until after you’ve removed all of the contaminated or wet surfaces.

 Don’t miss checking window well leaks: Window wells can be an excellent place for water to come in through.
 One thing you should never do is start waterproofing when there’s still water in the window, or else it’ll only seep back in.

 Avoid Sealer Over Painted Walls: Waterproofing basement walls from the inside will make them look better and seal off any water penetration, but don’t paint on a waterproof coating over painted or sealed surfaces.
 This can cause new leaks to form in your home as well.

 Don’t Forget To Add An Interior Drainage System: If you want to waterproof the basement flooding walls from the inside, it’s also essential to take care of other types of moisture barriers.
 Add an internal drainage system to avoid any problems and keep your home dry.